srilakshmishankar/fullstack-e2e-load-api-testing/Notes.md

 #### We want to allow users to search for sessions in the list.
 They should be able to search by name or duration.

 - As a user I should be able to search the sessions from the sessions list

+  - New GET endpoint with search text as parameter
+  - There should be a search text box to type
   - User should be able to search sessions by session name
-  - There should be a search text box
     - All the matching sessions containing the name should be filtered and listed
     - On deleting/adding letters, the matching sessions should be updated accordingly
     - The search results should have option to edit and delete the session